alexsaussier/insta_unfollowers/README.md

 Still in progress

-A python program that tells you who unfollowed you on instagram Writes your followers on an excel spreadsheet
+A python program that tells you who unfollowed you on instagram.
+Writes your followers on an excel spreadsheet.
-Compares the follower list to the previous one
+Compares the follower list to the previous one.